SerenaAnalystQ/Prime_Care_Marketing_Analysis/README.md

    > Average: $2.21, ranging from $0.60 to $124 per campaign category.

 **Summary Insight:**
-While Horizon Health benefits from a **high CTR, low CPC, and low Cost per Signup** compared to industry benchmarks, its **Signup Rate** remains below average.
+While Prime Care benefits from a **high CTR, low CPC, and low Cost per Signup** compared to industry benchmarks, its **Signup Rate** remains below average.

 ## Marketing Insights:
 - **Product Promotion Underperformance:** Within the two categories with the highest CTR, **Product promotion campaigns underperformed relative to category peers, with CTRs of 0% and 7%.**.